 Professional Development – Grant Writing

 Fellows must take a course in grant writing.
-Postdoctoral fellows take NUTR 880, a grant writing seminar directed by Drs.
-Steven Zeisel and Barry Popkin.
+Postdoctoral fellows take NUTR 880, a grant writing seminar.
 Predoctoral fellows may take NUTR 880 or grant and proposal writing seminars offered by their home departments, such as EPID 726.
 Postdoctoral fellows, with an interest in a specific department, may opt to take the equivalent grant writing seminar in that department rather than NUTR 880.

 Fellows take, as needed, other courses to develop mastery of a content area, additional collaborative capabilities, and/or competency in research methods.
 For postdoctoral fellows, the Training Advisory Committee, in collaboration with the preceptor teams and the fellows, identify the need and/or desire for specific coursework.